ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 {{Section 10 of -rats-arch}} and {{Appendix A of -rats-arch}} for further discussion.

-This distinction between static and dynamic claims is about the invariance of properties of the Environment, not about the Endorser's assessment of those properties.
+This distinction between static and dynamic claims is about the invariance of properties of the environment, not about the Endorser's assessment of those properties.
 A condition in a Conditionally Endorsed Value ({{conditional}}) is static in the sense that, once matched against sufficiently timely Evidence, it deterministically selects a claims-set; however, the verdict an